-Pluggable Scaling via Provable Queries.
+Pluggable Scaling via Provable Queries

-Written by Mikhail Komarov, Aleksey Sofronov, and Haresh Gedia on 05 Nov 2022.
+Mikhail Komarov, Aleksey Sofronov, and Haresh Gedia

 Monolithic protocols bottleneck sufferring in terms of transactions/sec comes from peak utilization.
 Why?
 Because of the only one reason: protocols have to maintain a consistency of a crucial index - an account-value index (yeah yeah, the one you store your precious “tokens” in).
 It cannot be partitioned, it cannot be fragmented, its consistency is being considered as the most and the only value within the fault-tolerant full-replica databases (e.g. Eth).
 And the bottleneck is not a consensus, but an absurd idea of trying to fit the whole world into a single database.